-Jevtana (cabazitaxel) is a cancer medication that interferes with the growth and spread of cancer cells in the body.
+Jevtana (cabazitaxel) is a cancer medicine that interferes with the growth and spread of cancer cells in the body.

 You should not use Jevtana if you have liver disease, low white blood cell counts, or an allergy to any medicine that contains polysorbate 80.